 Three years ago, the Swedish surfers and the Swedish Surfing Association protested against the plan to destroy a special point for all riders of the region.

-Mölle, one of Sweden's best waves, located in West coast of Skåne, in the South of the country, was going to have a harbour built with stoppers to prevent the waves from disturbing the million dollar boat guests.
+Mölle, one of Sweden's best waves, located on the West coast of Skåne, in the South of the country, was going to have a harbor built with stoppers to prevent the waves from disturbing the million-dollar boat guests.

 "The wave has been affected, but it is not clear exactly how much.
-The amount of swell hitting the surf point is likely to be less than even before.
-The wave itself seems a little longer but the take-off has changed.
-The real irony is that the extension has increased the waves inside the harbour instead of decreasing it.
-I surfed there myself yesterday", adds local surfer Lilja.
+The amount of swell hitting the surf point is likely to be less than ever before," adds local surfer Lilja.